A sustainable partnership to serve campus and community

 The donated land’s proximity to existing sports and recreation facilities, including Hobbs Ice Arena, Carson Park’s multiple sporting venues, and the YMCA Tennis Center, positions the Sonnentag Complex as a key development in Eau Claire’s existing sports corridor.

-Construction of the Sonnentag Complex is anticipated to begin in 2021.
+Construction on the Sonnentag Complex will begin in the spring of 2022.
 The Chippewa Valley YMCA, originally a partner in Eau Claire Community Complex, Inc. and the Sonnentag Complex, announced they were choosing not to participate in construction after assessing their fundraising policies in December 2019.
 In January 2020, the city of Eau Claire signed a letter of intent to participate in the project in conjunction with Visit Eau Claire.
 The project development was paused in April of 2020 as project partners focused on leading their organizations through the COVID-19 pandemic, and resumed in February of 2021.

 For more information, contact: